Management of Decompensated Liver Disease

 • Assess for potentially reversible factors – dehydration, diuretics, sepsis, intrinsic renal disease.

 • Renal tract ultrasound to exclude obstruction.
-Urine dipstick – if hepatorenal should be nothing abnormal detected.
+Urine dipstick – if hepatorenal, there should be nothing abnormal detected.
 If blood and protein consider renal causes.

 • Assess for hydration.

-• Consider other causes of ascites (e.g. malignancy, Budd-Chiari syndrome or cardiac failure).
+• Consider other causes of ascites (e.g. malignancy, cardiac failure or Budd-Chiari syndrome).

 • Perform diagnostic ascitic tap.
+In clinically moderate or large ascites, this should be performed within 6 hours of admission - prior USS or correction of coagulopathy is not required.
 Aspirate 50ml of fluid (normally straw coloured) and send for:

-• Microbiology – WCC and culture in blood culture bottle (anaerobic and aerobic)
+• Microbiology - Culture Bottles: Culture in blood culture bottle (anaerobic and aerobic).

-• Cytology – send if malignancy suspected or SAAG (serum-ascites albumin gradient) <11.
-Obtain >100ml of fluid to increase yield.
+• Cytology: Send if malignancy suspected or SAAG (serum-ascites albumin gradient) <11g/L. Obtain >100ml of fluid to increase yield.

 SAAG = (serum albumin) – (ascites albumin)